|

 While

-we were eating, the owner had gotten on the ham radio that he had
+we were eating, the owner had fired up the ham radio that he had

 in the dining room and contacted someone he knew down by the Kennebec